Topic-Specific Classifiers are Better Relevance Judges than Prompted LLMs: Results Discussion

 \subsection{Comparison to LLM-as-a-judge}

-In the third experiment, we compare our proposed approach to establish LLM-as-a-judge methods, which have recently been proposed as effective solution to the unjudged document problem.
-Furthermore, given the demonstrated benefits of topic specialization for judges, we investigate if establishing specific topic context through few-shot prompting increases LLM-as-judge effectiveness.

-\paragraph{How do judge adapters compare to LLM-as-a-judge?} We sample 256 documents per topic as train set for all topics of DL20.
-These retain their ground truth relevance annotations, and are used both to train judge adapters, as well as sample 4 relevant and 4 non-relevant few-shot examples from.
-In a similar evaluation setup as in the previous experiment, we compare Spearmans' $\rho$ rank correlation between system rankings as induced by different depths of nDCG.
-Additionally, we calculate the overall agreement between each approach and the ground truth labels using Krippendorff's $\alpha$ for nominal scales. \Cref{tab:llm-eval} lists results.
-Judge adapters provide the best approximation of the original pool, exhibiting both highest correlation ($> 0.81$) and agreement ($>0.55$) values in all cases.
-With the exception of nDCG@50 for lower train set sizes, across all metrics, judge adapters outscore the LLM-as-a-judge approaches.
-Furthermore, judge adapter provide more stable correlation values throughout the different evaluation depths.
+In the third experiment, we compare our proposed approach to established LLM-as-a-judge methods, which have recently been proposed as effective solutions to the unjudged document problem.
+Furthermore, given the demonstrated benefits of topic specialization for judges, we investigate whether establishing specific topic context through few-shot prompting increases LLM-as-a-judge effectiveness.
+As before, we sample 256 documents per topic as train set for all topics of DL20.
+These retain their ground truth relevance annotations, and are used both to train judge adapters, as well as to sample 4 relevant and 4 non-relevant few-shot examples from.
+We then use each of the five different LLMs, each with both prompt variants and in zero- and few-shot configurations, to judge the remaining unjudged documents from the TREC DL20 pool.

-\paragraph{Does topic context through few-shot prompting increase LLM-as-judge effectiveness?} Comparing zero-shot and few-shot variants of LLM-as-a-judge in \Cref{tab:llm-eval}, in both cases, providing examples yields increased effectiveness.
-This provides further evidence for our underlying assumption that topic specialization is a favorable characteristic.
-Yet, few-shot prompting massively increases the token budget and thus computational cost needed for relevance label inference, while judge adapters have negligible inference cost in comparison.